hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - config to take advantage of the AVC engine to allow the organization to create a policy to control application specific activity w/ installed WSA: <span style="color: #bb6600;">use an access policy group to configure application control settings</span>
   - service allowing a user to export application usage and performance statistics with Cisco Application Visibility and control: <span style="color: #bb6600;">NetFlow</span>
   - technology providing the benefit of Layer 3 through Layer 7 innovative deep packet inspection, enabling the platform to identify and output various applications within the network traffic flows:<span style="color: #bb6600;">NBAR2</span>

-- ASA FirePOWER module
-  - next-generation firewall services, including NGIPS, AVC, URL filtering, and AMP
-  - single or multiple context mode and in routed or transparent mode
-  - deployment models:
-    - <span style="color: #bb6600;">inline mode</span>:
-      - actual traffic is sent to the ASA FirePOWER module;
-      - configure <span style="color: #bb6600;">inline interface pairs</span>
-    - <span style="color: #bb6600;">monitor-only (inline tap or passive)</span>: a copy of the traffic is sent to the ASA FirePOWER module

 - ASA in Cisco Unified Communications